BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 ### System Security
 This topic is optional, but highly recommended.

-Within a few minutes of the machine being up, bots and hackers attempt to login and probe it for weakness.
+Oftentimes, within a few minutes of VPS machines being up, you can see bots and hackers attempt to login and probe boxes for weakness.
-Thousands of connection-attempts can be seen within a week.
+If the default SSH port is used, you could see thousands of connection-attempts within a week.
 You will want to secure your machine with multiple levels of security.

 At a minimum, you will want to consider:
-* SSH on non-standard port
+* SSHD on non-standard port
-* UFW (Uncomplicated Fire Wall) (open port 30303 tcp & udp)
+* UFW (Uncomplicated Fire Wall) (open port 30303 tcp & udp, and above non-standard SSH)

-Even more security could consider:
+Other security options you could consider:
+* SSH key-based login (vs password)
 * Fail2ban
-* SSH-Key login (vs password)
 * Blocking remote password auth
 * Blocking remote root SSH-access